Alvearie/keycloak-extensions-for-fhir/README.md

   * KEYCLOAK_REALM=test
   * FHIR_BASE_URL=https://localhost:9443/fhir-server/api/v4

-Additionally, the default keycloak-config will create a single Keycloak user in this realm with username "fhiruser" and password "change-password" (to facilitate testing).
+Additionally, the default keycloak-config image will create a single Keycloak user in this realm with username "fhiruser" and password "change-password" (to facilitate testing).

 It is possible to override these environment variables via the command line (using the `-e` flag), or even to pass an entirely different configuration file by specifying a docker run command.
 For example, to update a Keycloak server that is listening on port 8081 of the docker host with a custom configuration, you could run a command like the following: